AlexDuong2004/Aws-Auction-Webapp/README.md

 ### Backend Setup
 Each Lambda function expects a corresponding DynamoDB table (`Users`, `Auctions`, `Bids`) and is wired to API Gateway routes for `GET`/`POST` on `/users`, `/auctions`, and `/bids`.
 Lambda source lives in `AWSAuctionApp/LambdaCode/`.

-## CI/CD

-GitHub Actions workflows in `.github/workflows/` automatically zip and deploy each Lambda function to AWS on push, using `aws lambda update-function-code`, with credentials injected via repository secrets and jobs running on self-hosted runners.

 ## Project Structure
 ```
 AWSAuctionApp/